FASURA: A Scheme for Quasi-Static Massive MIMO Unsourced Random Access Channels: Simulation Results

 \section{Simulation Results}

 We compare FASURA\footnote{The source code for the FASURA communication scheme is available at \url{https://github.com/EngProjects/mMTC}.} with the state-of-the-art scheme proposed by Fengler et al.~\cite{fengler2022pilotbased} to assess its performance.
 To ensure a fair comparison between the two URA communication schemes, we pick parameters for our system that match their reported implementation.
 Specifically, we choose $B=100$ message bits, $n=3200$ complex channel uses, and a target probability of error $\pe \leq 0.05$.
 Beyond these constraints, the other parameters for FASURA are $n_p = 896$, $L = 9$, $n_c = 512$, $n_L = 64$ and $J = 2^{16}$.
-We randomly generate $T = \frac{n_c}{2} = 256$ spreading sequence matrices and one pilot matrix.
-Elements of the spreading sequence matrices are drawn independently and uniformly from the set $\left\{\pm \frac{1}{2\sqrt{n}} \pm \frac{j}{2\sqrt{n}} \right\}$.
-Similarly, elements of the pilot matrix are generated independently and with equal probability from $\left\{\pm \frac{1}{\sqrt{2n}} \pm \frac{j}{\sqrt{2n}} \right\}$.
-For $K \leq 300$, we use 12 CRC bits; whereas when $K > 300$, we employ 16 CRC bits.
+We randomly generate $T = \frac{n_c}{2} = 256$ spreading sequence matrices and one pilot matrix. { Elements of the spreading sequence matrices are drawn independently from a complex Gaussian distribution with zero mean and variance 1.
+Then the entries are normalized to have energy $1/2n$.} Similarly, elements of the pilot matrix are generated independently and with equal probability from $\left\{\pm \frac{1}{\sqrt{2n}} \pm \frac{j}{\sqrt{2n}} \right\}$.
+For {$K = 100$, we use 12 CRC bits; whereas when $K > 100$, we employ 16 CRC bits}.
 The number of antennas at the base station is set to $M=50$.

 Figure~\ref{fig:results} plots the performance of FASURA, along with that of the communication scheme by Fengler et al.\ found in \cite{fengler2022pilotbased}.
 Also, to motivate the use of the NOPICE block, we report the performance of FASURA with and without the NOPICE channel estimation technique.
 For the operational parameters studied and a user population exceeding 100 active devices, FASURA outperforms the scheme proposed in~\cite{fengler2022pilotbased}.
-Interestingly, as the number of active users grows, the gap between the two schemes widens.
-For example, when the number of users goes from $100$ to $500$, the gap increases from $0.08$~dB to $2.6$~dB.
-Furthermore, the presence of the NOPICE block seems to uniformly improve the performance of FASURA.
+Interestingly, as the number of active users grows, the gap between the two schemes widens. {For example, when the number of users goes from $100$ to $800$, the gap increases from $0.3$~dB to $9$~dB.} Furthermore, the presence of the NOPICE block seems to uniformly improve the performance of FASURA.
 Our proposed scheme also substantially outperforms the tensor based modulation scheme in \cite{MaximeTensor}.
 We should mention, however, that these benefits in terms of $E_{\mathrm{b}}/N_0$ come at the expense of additional computations.